-- Beyond the portfolio, ask them to include 1-2 examples of similar projects they have worked on and what the outcomes were
+- Beyond the portfolio, 1-2 examples of similar projects they have worked on and what the outcomes were

 - Explanation of their process (so you can see exactly how they work and what to expect, so you can determine if that works with how you work)

-- List the current systems you work with and ask if they can work with those systems (legacy systems, data sources, back-end systems, APIs, feeds, etc.).
-If they cannot, ask them to elaborate on what changes they suggest and why.
+- List of the current systems they work with, so you can compare them to the systems you work with (Follow-up: Ask if they can work with your systems, such as legacy systems, data sources, back-end systems, APIs, feeds, etc.; if they cannot, ask them to elaborate on what changes they suggest and why)

-- Rundown of the team that will be working on the project (are they freelancers, full-time employees, remote workers, overseas developers, etc.).
-Who will be completing the work?
-Whom will you be interfacing with?
+- Rundown of the team that will be working on the project (are they freelancers, full-time employees, remote workers, overseas developers, etc.), because you don’t want a development team that’s pieced together

-- Resumes of your lead designers (to give you an idea of the caliber of team you will be working with)
+- Resumes of their lead designers (to give you an idea of the caliber of team you will be working with)

-- Their measurements of success, analytics, or plan for ongoing improvement
+- Their measurements of success, analytics, and plan for ongoing improvement

 - How the company differentiates itself over its competitors

 It’s important to set upfront expectations for budget.
 Even if you are guessing how much the project will cost, provide a budget or price range.
-You’d like to spend X but you definitely can’t spend more than Y, having these numbers as target is much more helpful than an open budget.
+You’d like to spend X but you definitely can’t spend more than Y. Having these numbers as targets is much more helpful than an open budget.

-For every project, there are needs and wants and a range of functions and features that could be left out or included.
+For every project, there are needs, wants and a range of functions and features that could be left out or included.
 It all depends on budget and scope.
-This way, the vendors submitting proposals can help identify top priorities over non-essential elements.
+Having features and functions broken out this way means the vendors submitting proposals can help identify top priorities over non-essential elements.

 8. Selection criteria

 This section gives you a chance to lay out clearly how you will be selecting the vendor for your project.
-Give this some thought and highlight your priorities, must-haves, nice-to-haves, and the qualities that you value the most.
+Give this section some serious thought.
+Here’s where you will highlight your priorities, must-haves, nice-to-haves, and the qualities that you value the most.

-This will give the vendor a good guideline for what to showcase and save you time reading about things that won’t affect your decision.
+Laying out your selection criteria will give the vendor good guidelines for what to showcase.
+It will also save you from reading about things that won’t affect your decision.

 9. Proposal timeline